opensourceBIM/BIMserver/Tests/README.md

-This projects contains both unit tests, and code snippets used for trying things out
+This project contains both unit tests, and code snippets used for trying things out